ibm-s390-linux/s390-tools/rust/pvsecret/README.md

         - **plain**: A plaintext secret.
 Can be any file up to 8190 bytes long.
         - **aes**: An AES key.
 Must be a plain byte file 128, 192, or 256 bit long.
         - **aes-xts**: An AES-XTS key.
 Must be a plain byte file 512, or 1024 bit long.
         - **hmac-sha**: A HMAC-SHA key.
 Must be a plain byte file 512, or 1024 bit long.
+Special care is required when creating HMAC-SHA keys.
+For more Information refer to the DESCRIPTION section of the man file.
         - **ec**: An elliptic curve private key.
 Must be a PEM or DER file.
 </ul>